ovh/docs/pages/web/hosting/secure_your_website/guide.en-ie.md

 > OVHcloud regularly backs up your data on its infrastructure.
 However, a handling error such as a delete operation launched manually on a live database, or a non-renewal of your services, will result in the permanent loss of your data and all their backups.
 >

-Start by backing up the data that makes up your (FTP **AND** database files), following the instructions in this [guide](../export-a-website/).
+Start by backing up the data that makes up your (FTP **AND** database files), following the instructions in this [guide](../log-in-to-storage-ftp-web-hosting/) for FTP files and [this one](../web_hosting_database_export_guide/) for the database.
 Import them on your desktop or on an external device, such as a NAS server or an USB key.

 Website management software (CMS) also provides the ability to install automatic backup plugins.<br>
 Check the official forums for your favourite CMS or contact the [OVHcloud community](https://community.ovh.com/en/).